 The majority of scores for recently admitted students were over 550 on the verbal portion and over 700 on the quantitative portion, with specific results varying across departments and programs.

 Please do not let scores you perceive to be low discourage you from applying, as strengths in other areas can and regularly do compensate.
-In addition, the Computer Science department strongly recommends a subject GRE test – please see the department’s web site for more information.

 Should I contact Princeton professors with whom I am interested in working?

 Not necessarily.
 It is not required that you contact faculty members at Princeton, nor is it clear that doing so will help you gain admission.
 The answer varies from one faculty member to another.

 If you have a specific question about a faculty member’s research, you are welcome to send him or her an email.
 However, please keep in mind that faculty members are very busy, so you should not feel discouraged from applying if you do not receive a response.

 In fact, some faculty have a policy of not responding to emails from prospective students to avoid issues of advantage or fairness.
 Please be sure to visit the faculty member’s web page first to see if he or she encourages emails from prospective students.